MyPureCloud/genesys-spark/packages/genesys-spark-components/documentation/migrations/v4/readme.md

 - These changes should also make it clearer to application teams if the icons they are using are official Spark icons or not.
 - The process for adding Official Spark icons has been streamlined and you should contact the UX Design System Team if you require an official replacement for a legacy icon used in your application

+### gux-text-highlight

+A new `dimmed` property has been added to `gux-text-highlight`.
+This property changes the color used to highlight the text to a lighter one.

 ### gux-tooltip

 Two new properties have been added to `gux-tooltip` which are `accent` and `anchor` which are outlined below.
 The default component behavior remains unchanged.
 We suggest reading the spark design documentation or consulting with your UX contact before using the new properties.